Aestheticsuraj234/Complete-DSA-Course/binary-search/1d-array/questions.md

 # 7. Search Element in a Rotated Sorted Array
 `Problem Statement`: Given an integer array arr of size N, sorted in ascending order (with distinct values) and a target value k.
 Now the array is rotated at some pivot point unknown to you.
 Find the index at which k is present and if k is not present return -1.

+# 8. Search Element in Rotated Sorted Array II
+`Problem Statement:` Given an integer array arr of size N, sorted in ascending order (may contain duplicate values) and a target value k.
+Now the array is rotated at some pivot point unknown to you.
+Return True if k is present and otherwise, return False.

+# 9. Minimum in Rotated Sorted Array
+`Problem Statement: `Given an integer array arr of size N, sorted in ascending order (with distinct values).
+Now the array is rotated between 1 to N times which is unknown.
+Find the minimum element in the array.

+# 10 Find out how many times the array has been rotated
+Problem Statement: Given an integer array arr of size N, sorted in ascending order (with distinct values).
+Now the array is rotated between 1 to N times which is unknown.
+Find how many times the array has been rotated.